business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 When someone sues you, there are several ways that you (or your attorney) can respond.
 There is often a deadline to reply to the initial court filing to respond to the situation.

 You could admit to the actions you are accused of and pay the claim.
 You could deny the claim.
 You could also counter-sue the plaintiff.
-Compile your defense and determine whether or not you want a jury trial, a judge trial or mediation.
+Compile your defense and determine whether you want a jury trial, a judge trial or mediation.
 Remember that you or your insurance company can offer a settlement if you want to remedy the case quickly and move on.

 Talk to your attorney about the pros and cons of each option and how you should proceed.
 While no one likes to settle, especially if they feel they’re in the right, it’s sometimes the best way to keep legal costs down and save precious time and energy.